gomorpheus/morpheus-docs/integration_guides/Clouds/nutanix/nutanix.rst

 To get started this a few prerequisites must first be met.
 The Nutanix cluster should be provisioned and available on the network. |morpheus| will look login to the Nutanix cluster with the Nutanix admin credentials and is typically located at the https://fqdn:9440 url.

+..
+NOTE:: |morpheus| requires a Cluster Admin role in Nutanix

 Adding a Nutanix Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^